DavidCdeB/supercell_generator/README.md

  [-1.
 1. 1.]]
 END ++++++++++
 ````
-Thus, this supercell expansion matrix will be appropiate to satisty this condition:
+The supercell expansion matrix `E_sol` will be appropiate to satisty this condition:

 ```
 a1_SC ~= a2_SC ~= a3_SC > tol_1